 Future Value of Money

-Future value of money can be thought in two ways:
+The future value of money can be thought of in two ways:

 - The future purchase power of your money.
 With inflation, the same amount of money will lose its value in the future.